ad-freiburg/docker-example/README.md

 The default uses three modes: binary (k=0, b=0), standard setting for BM25 (k=1.75, b=0.75) and normal tf.idf (k=inf, b=0).
 The program automatically saves the data of the evaluation as a tsv-file.
+Optionally, you can enter your own output file path via the -o flag.
-The output file will have the same base name as the benchmark file, appended by 'evaluation.tsv'.
+Otherwise, the output file will have the same base name as the benchmark file, appended by 'evaluation.tsv'

-*Note: Since evaluating an inverted index takes a long time, a file ('movies-benchmark_evaluation.tsv') with a precomouted evaluation on the three default modes is already available in '/nfs/students/repro-example/output'.
+*Note: Since evaluating an inverted index takes a long time (in theory), a file ('movies-benchmark_evaluation.tsv') with a precomouted evaluation on the three default modes is already available in '/nfs/students/repro-example/output'.
 This means you do not have to run this program on the movies dataset unless you would like to evaluate a different mode.*

 ## Building the webapp